 I’m a firm believer that travel is an important part of growing up.
 It exposes children to different cultures, different ways of living and different foods.
 Not only that but it’s a great way to spend some quality family time together away from the day to day stresses and jobs that sneak in it at home!

 One of our biggest concerns when starting a family was that we’d have to curb our wanderlust and start focusing on holidays closer to home.
 Both Dave and I love to travel and have been lucky enough to visit countries all over the world from a young age.
 So the thought of having to curtail those itchy feet wasn’t something that sat comfortably with us.
 Since the birth of our son a couple of years ago we’ve managed to visit the Caribbean and parts of Europe although since the baby arrived, I’ll admit that our travels have been far shorter and more focussed on local destinations… but not for long!
-There are a few unmissable family holidays with young children that I just can’t get out of my head, fancy seeing them?
+There are a few unmissable family holidays with young children that I just can’t get out of my head, from France to America, fancy seeing them?
 Then read on…

 Unmissable Family Holidays With Young Children

 There’s nothing quite like seeing the magic of Christmas through a child’s eyes.
 You get such a short window of opportunity between them being old enough to understand and young enough to still believe in the magic of it.
 For that reason, a trip to visit Santa in Lapland is a must in my opinion.
 I love the idea of making a proper holiday for all of us out of it; sled rides, viewing the Northern Lights and meeting Father Christmas in his home.
 I know it’s something that we’d all remember for a long time to come.